Join the founder of the Holosapiens Project on a healing journey of self-discovery!

 • old age

-Since Yang in nature represents activity, light, warmth it logically represents energy/warming faculty in the human body.
-Since Yin in nature represents stillness it translates into the material aspect of the human body.
-In other words Yin represents matter, blood, body fluids, while Yang is the force that makes them come to live.
+Since Yang in nature represents activity, light, warmth it logically represents function/warming faculty in the human body.
+Since Yin in nature represents rest, quiet, slowness, in the human body it translates to structure, substance, matter.
+In other words Yin represents blood, body fluids and matter, while Yang is the force that gives them live.

 Kidney Yang

-If you want to learn more about the Kidney and its functions from the perspective of traditional Chinese medicine go the "The Kidney in Chinese medicine" in the Physiology chapter.
+If you want to learn more about the Kidney and its functions from the perspective of traditional Chinese medicine you can read the material "The Kidney in Traditional Chinese Medicine" in the Physiology chapter.

 Symptoms